 Residence Hall Director Position Description

-of Student Engagement.
+Engagement.
 This is a full-time, 12-month position live-in required position.

 Supervises up to 12-15 paraprofessionals (resident assistants, summer operations staff, student maintenance staff, desk workers, etc.), and indirectly assists in supervising the remaining residence life staff by: